karma-coin/karmachain/docs/run-a-validator.md

 Click "Validate".

-If you go to the "Staking" tab, you will see a list of active validators currently running on the network.
+Navigate to the `Staking` tab, you will see a list of active validators currently running on the network.
 At the top of the page, it shows the number of validator slots that are available as well as the number of nodes that have signaled their intention to be a validator.
-You can go to the "Waiting" tab to double check to see whether your node is listed there.
+You can go to the `Waiting` tab to double check to see whether your node is listed there.

 The validator set is refreshed every era.
 In the next era, if there is a slot available and your node is selected to join the validator set, your node will become an active validator.
 Until then, it will remain in the waiting queue.
 If your validator is not selected to become part of the validator set, it will remain in the waiting queue until it is.
 There is no need to re-start if you are not selected for the validator set in a particular era.